- Diseases, Disorders & Conditions

 * It hurts to laugh and sneeze.
 Why oh why did I decide to get this surgery when my allergies are acting up?!!!

 Have You Ever Had Laparoscopic Surgery for a Hernia?

 Today I woke up and felt the worst so far.
 My right side was really painful.
 My aunt called today to see how I was doing and when I told her today I felt the worst so far, she said the third day is always the worst.
 Is this true?
 I have never heard this before but at this point am willing to grasp onto it.

 My brother called today to see how I was doing.
-He had surgery back 8 months ago for a hernia as well, but his wasn't Laparoscopic.
+He had surgery back eight months ago for a hernia as well, but his wasn't Laparoscopic surgery.
 He could relate to my pain.
-I actually had to get off the phone with him after a bit because he was making me laugh so much that it was causing me pain.
+I had to get off the phone with him after a bit because he was making me laugh so much that it was causing me pain.

 My husband has been very helpful during this painful time for me.
 I feel bad asking him to do things for me, but there are just somethings I can't do for myself.
 Reaching up into cupboards is quite painful.
 So is trying to bend down to pull of the waste container from underneath the kitchen shelf.
 I have been leaving little piles of items that need to be thrown away, like paper plates, tea bags, etc. on the shelf above where the trash bin is stored and asking him to throw them away because I can't pull it out.
 It's embarrassing that I can't do little things like this, but I know it will get better.

 Thoughts for Today:

 * Laughter may be the best medicine for some things but definitely not for people recuperating from hernia surgery!

 * I wish I had prepared my home better and put a lot of the items I use every day on shelves that are waist high.
 It would have really helped me reach things without bothering my husband.